 Dr Alex Waterman

 I recently completed my doctorate in November 2018.
-The thesis, titled 'Managing Insurgency:' Counterinsurgency and Order Negotiation in Northeast India utilised the concept of 'order' to open up the nuanced politics of COIN and insurgency that are frequently missed out in conventional theoretical approaches.
+The thesis, titled 'Managing Insurgency:' Counterinsurgency and Order Negotiation in Northeast India utilises the concept of 'order' to open up the nuanced politics of COIN and insurgency that are frequently missed out in conventional theoretical approaches.
 The theoretical framework explores the politics of order across three spatial levels of analysis - macro, meso and micro - and applied these to both existing debates in the COIN literature (such as the problem of unity of effort) and emergent themes.
-It draws upon novel empirical data from the Assam and Naga case studies in Northeast India, based on five months of fieldwork in India.
-In November 2018, the thesis was examined and passed without correction.
+It draws upon novel empirical data from the Assam and Naga case studies in Northeast India, based on five months of fieldwork in India whilst affiliated with the Institute for Defence Studies and Analyses (IDSA), New Delhi and Tata Institute for Social Sciences (TISS), Guwahati.
+In November 2018, the thesis was examined and passed without correction, and was awarded POLIS Research Excellence Recognition.

 - 2017.
 Perception Management in Asymmetric Warfare: Lessons for Democratic Practitioners from Ukraine (2014–16) and Gaza (2014).
 Journal of Defence Studies.
 11 (1), pp. 81-110.
 Available from: https://idsa.in/system/files/jds/jds_11_1_2017_perception-management-in-asymmetric-warfare_0.pdf